Nightingale Foundation General Guidelines & Instructions

 • Each Fund Program has respective guidelines and eligibility requirements.
 Please ensure you are eligible for the program you are applying for.
 Ineligible applicants will be removed from the review process.

 Questions about the Funding Programs?
-Contact Katy Shoemaker, Executive Director.
+Contact Katy Shoemaker, Executive Director or Lindsey McBride, Director of Programs.
 If you need assistance in completing the Scholarship Application, please reach out to the Nightingale College Scholarship Success Team

 Summitable Instructions